Last Updated on November 22, 2022 by Chris

 The sale also included various Harris Hire invoices with the Hofner violin bass

 Auctioned by Julien’s Auctions on May 17, 2014.

 - A limited run of Gibson Les Paul Custom electric guitars was auctioned to raise money to help victims of the war in Ukraine.
 One of these, made for Paul McCartney, which he played on stage in support of Gibson Gives during his 2022 summer tour, was sold for $76,800, on November 11, 2022.
 It was custom-made in a blue and yellow finish in honor of the Ukrainian flag

 - Another Jimi Hendrix guitar, the first he used on stage, a Sears Silvertone, owned by childhood friend Joe Gray.
 At Washington Junior High School in 1958-59, both wanted to play guitar, but only Gray owned one, so Hendrix would borrow it to play with his band The Velvetones.
 When Hendrix borrowed it, he’d string it left-handed and then restring for Gray when he returned it.
 Sold for $64,000.

-- Just over a month ago, on May 30, 2020, Tony Iommi donated an Epiphone SG, along with some items from his personal collection, which were sold at auction with proceeds going to a hospital charity.
+- On May 30, 2020, Tony Iommi donated an Epiphone SG, along with some items from his personal collection, which were sold at auction with proceeds going to a hospital charity.
 The guitar sold for £11,300 (approximately $14,000).